 Diseases can be a major concern for organic farmers as it might reduce crop yields.
 So, supplying important macro and micronutrients and adopting crop rotation is crucial to prevent various plant diseases.
 Even the soil is enriched with useful microbes, fungi, and bacteria to prevent harmful organisms in check.

 Organic fruits and vegetables are not the only examples of successful organic products.
 Recently, dairy products which are organic are noticeable.
 Livestock is another example of organic farming.
-Here they follow a strict means of farming like animals feed on organic food only.
-No hormones or other genetic engineering practices for high yield are allowed on animals.
+Here, they follow a strict means of farming like animals feed on organic food only.
+Hormones or other genetic engineering practices for high yield are not allowed on animals.

 Advantages of Organic Farming

 - Improves soil fertility and maintain biological diversity.

 - Good for the environment and yields are healthy for human and animal consumption.

 - Prevents soil erosion, degradation and crop failure.

 - Decrease pollution and the whole farming can easily rely on renewable energy sources.